Frydafly/van-export-to-mysql/README.md

 # About

-This SQL scripts run code that updates the data in our MySQL server from the voter file
+These SQL scripts run code that updates the data in our MySQL server from the voter file

 # serverupdate instructions